 RXC007 (ROCK2 selective)

 Why target ROCK2 (Rho-associated protein kinase 2) for fibrotic diseases?

 ROCK2 is an intracellular kinase with multiple cellular functions.
 ROCK2 signalling plays a key role in both the inflammatory component and the tissue re-modelling that drives disease progression in many fibrotic conditions.
-ROCK2 expression and activity have been shown to be upregulated in acute inflammatory injury and in chronic diseases such as diabetes, metabolic syndrome and idiopathic pulmonary fibrosis (IPF).
+ROCK2 expression and activity have been shown to be upregulated in acute inflammatory injury and in chronic diseases such as diabetes, metabolic syndrome and IPF.
 Furthermore, ROCK2 activity is also upregulated in liver, lung and kidney models of fibrosis.
 ROCK2 has been shown to modulate activation of the hepatic stellate cells (central drivers of fibrosis in the liver) and mesangial cells (important drivers of fibrosis in the kidney).
 ROCK2 has also been shown to play important roles in the pro-fibrotic response of lung epithelial cells in IPF.
-Selective inhibition of ROCK2 will also prevent the hypotensive side effects typically associated with systemic pan-ROCK inhibitors (where both ROCK1 and ROCK2 are inhibited).
-Targeting ROCK2 has been clinically validated by other compounds currently in development, including KD025, a ROCK2 inhibitor recently approved by the FDA for chronic Graft vs Host Disease (cGvHD) and the key driver for Sanofi’s $1.9bn acquisition of Kadmon in August 2021.
+Selective inhibition of ROCK2 has potential to also prevent the hypotensive side effects typically associated with systemic pan-ROCK inhibitors (where both ROCK1 and ROCK2 are inhibited).
+Targeting ROCK2 has been clinically validated by other compounds currently in development, including KD025, a ROCK2 inhibitor recently approved by the FDA for chronic Graft vs Host Disease (cGvHD) now being developed by Sanofi following its acquisition of Kadmon in August 2021.

 RXC007 demonstrates compelling efficacy in well-validated preclinical model of lung fibrosis

 Figure 2: Therapeutic Bleomycin-induced Lung Mouse Model

 RXC007 reduces fibrosis and collagen deposition in the lung and bronchoalveolar lavage fluid (BALF) in murine bleomycin-induced idiopathic pulmonary fibrosis (IPF) model with therapeutic dosing.

+RXC007 (ROCK2 selective)